true402

 What is the workflow for sniping new tokens safely?

 Three steps: find, vet, follow.
 Find fresh launches the moment a DEX pair is created; vet each one before you buy with a rug/honeypot check and a look at who deployed it; then follow the smart money — large buys from experienced wallets — into the survivors.
-The step most snipers skip is the vetting, which is exactly where the scams hide: in one widely-cited sample, a 56% win-rate strategy still lost outright to scam tokens it never checked.
-A pre-trade rug-check removes those losses.
+The step most snipers skip is the vetting, which is exactly where the scams hide.
+A win rate is not a P&L: a strategy can pick more winners than losers and still finish down, because an unsellable token does not cost you a bad trade, it costs you the whole position with no exit at any price.
+A pre-trade rug-check turns those into skipped trades.

 What tools do I need for a Base sniper bot?